 In summer you can reach them walking, and then stay under the sun until late hours, thanks to the long days.

 Some mountain lodges can also be reached by jeep service, if you don't want to walk, you can ask if it's available.

-In winter they can be chosen as a destination while you are skiing, in the ski slopes or while you are doing mountaineering ski.
-Some mountain lodges organize the Apres Ski, an afternoon party set up right on the ski slopes, with music, DJs and party.
+In winter they can be chosen as a destination while you are skiing, on the ski slopes or while you are mountain skiing.
+Some mountain lodges organize the Apres Ski, an afternoon party set up right on the ski slopes, with music, DJs and parties.
 For a different evening, you might consider a dinner at the mountain lodge, then sledding down to the valley.